VOTER REGISTRATION AND ELECTIONS

 Attention Edgefield County voters:

-Absentee Voting is available at 210 Penn Street Suite 1 Edgefield, SC 29824 on;
+Early Voting is available at 210 Penn Street Suite 1 Edgefield, SC 29824 for the following primaries:

 When requesting your absentee please include the following information along with your request: